Useful Resources for Spinocerebellar Ataxia

 Another type of Sporadic Spinocerebellar Ataxia is caused by damage to the brain.
 There is no genetic link but your loved one may have been involved in an accident.
 Symptoms are the same as the hereditary type, nerve cells are damaged, there is impaired balance and muscle loss, coordination is affected.

 Spinocerebellar Ataxia is a progressive disease that manifests itself usually before 25 years.
-The research community is working to alliviate symptoms to improve the life quality life of affected people.
-For information for people with disabilities look at www.myhandicap.com.
+The research community is working to alleviate symptoms to improve the life quality life of affected people.

 Spinocerebellar Ataxia remains stable for a number of years, but as it progresses it affects the central nervous system and a patient may have to use a wheelchair.
 Progress is slow and insidious.
 Breakdown is gradual, sufferers become more unsteady on their feet.
 Their sense of touch deteriorates.